Skip To Content

 Hypogonadism: Hypogonadism refers to abnormally low levels of sex hormones.
 It is well known that loss of estrogen causes osteoporosis in women.
 In men, reduced levels of sex hormones may also cause osteoporosis.

 Although it is natural for testosterone levels to decrease with age, there should not be a sudden drop in this hormone that is comparable to the drop in estrogen experienced by women at menopause.
 However, medications such as glucocorticoids (discussed above), cancer treatments (especially for prostate cancer), and many other factors can affect testosterone levels.
 Testosterone replacement therapy may be helpful in preventing or slowing bone loss.
 Its success depends on factors such as age and how long testosterone levels have been reduced.
 Also, it is not yet clear how long any beneficial effect of testosterone replacement will last.
 Therefore, doctors usually treat the osteoporosis directly, using medications approved for this purpose.

-Recent research suggests that estrogen deficiency may also be a cause of osteoporosis in men.
+Research suggests that estrogen deficiency may also be a cause of osteoporosis in men.
 For example, estrogen levels are low in men with hypogonadism and may play a part in bone loss.
 Osteoporosis has been found in some men who have rare disorders involving estrogen.
 Therefore, the role of estrogen in men is under active investigation.

 Alcohol abuse: There is a wealth of evidence that alcohol abuse may decrease bone density and lead to an increase in fractures.
 Low bone mass is common in men who seek medical help for alcohol abuse.